 Many image processing algorithms are inherently parallel and hence suitable for FPGA implementations.
-These algorithms which involve operations on pixels, lines, and region of interest do not need high-level image information, such as patterns or objects in the image.
+These algorithms which involve operations on pixels, lines, and regions of interest do not need high-level image information such as patterns.
 You can perform these functions on small regions of bits as well as on multiple regions of an image simultaneously.
-You can pass the image data to the FPGA in parallel and, because a central processor is not required to process the data, process that data concurrently.
-Some examples of image processing functions that work well on an FPGA are listed below:
+You can pass the image data to the FPGA in parallel and process that data concurrently, because a central processor is not required to process the data.
+The NI Vision Development Module contains over 50 image processing functions that can be used with the NI LabVIEW FPGA Module to process images on an FPGA.
+Some examples of image processing functions in Vision Development Module that are available for use on FPGAs are listed below:

 Use Case 1: FPGA-Only Processing for High-Speed Control

 FPGA image processing reduces the computational resources required for image analysis.
 Because the FPGA is a hardware resource, it frees the CPU to perform other operations.
-CPU intervention is not required to perform the analysis, so latency is significantly reduced from preprocessed input to processed output.
-Figure 1 shows an example of how you can use the FPGA to offload resources from the CPU.
-In this case, the FPGA performs all of the image processing, which results in minimum system latency.
-You can send image information to the CPU for data storage or image display after processing is complete.
+CPU intervention is not required to perform the analysis, which significantly reduces latency from processed image to control signal output.
+Figure 4 shows an example of how you can use the FPGA to offload resources from the CPU.
+In this case, the FPGA performs all of the image processing and generates an output signal.
+This results in minimum system latency allowing the control signal to be generated quickly.

 Use Case 2: FPGA Preprocessing

-You also can use an FPGA with a vision system’s processor to perform additional processing.
-Figure 2 shows how to preprocess with an FPGA while the CPU performs the more advanced processing algorithms.
+You can perform additional processing by using a vision system processor with an FPGA. .
+Figure 6 shows how to preprocess with an FPGA while the CPU performs the more advanced processing algorithms.
 In this case, the FPGA performs bit-level processing such as filtering or edge detection.
 The preprocessed image is then sent to the CPU for image-level processing such as pattern recognition.
 System latency is still low in this case because the CPU has fewer functions to perform than it does in a traditional vision system.

 FPGA image processing is particularly useful in applications that require high-speed bit-level processing.
 The FPGA receives image data and processes individual bits using a high-speed onboard clock (up to 100 MHz clock rate).
 You perform data transfer and processing in hardware on a single clock cycle.
 You can break many vision algorithms into multiple iterative tasks and then break those tasks into parallel operations on the FPGA.